hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

    S_1 \rightleftharpoons S_2

-The mass-action rate for this is:
+The mass-action rate law for this can be written as:

 .. math::

    v = k_1 s_1 - k_2 s_2

-As before we can derive the two elasticities:
+where `k_1` and `k_2` are the forward and reverse rate constants respectively.
+As before, we can derive the two elasticities by differentiating the rate law, multiplying by the species, and dividing by the rate law:

 .. math::